makrai/notes/debnath-25-appraisal-to-affect-flow.md

     * Epitome (Sharma+ 2020),
     * ALoE (Yang and Jurgens, 2024),
     * PAIR (Pérez-Rosas+ 2022), and ESConv (Liu+ 2021)
-  * not directly annotate emotion.
-Instead, they
+  * not directly annotate emotion
-  * assess characteristics of empathetic interactions using direct annotator ratings, like Emotional Interpretation in Epitome
+  * they assess characteristics of empathetic interactions using direct annotator ratings, like Emotional Interpretation in Epitome
   * This approach allows models to access desirable interactional behaviours without relying solely on emotion (Lahnala+ 2022)
   * have been used to benchmark open-domain conversational agents (Lee+ 2024)